 First alligator snapping turtle in decades spotted in Illinois

-A scientist was searching for a young male alligator snapping turtle.
-It was put in a Southern Illinois creek.
-It was put there at least a year ago.
+A scientist was searching for a young male alligator snapping turtle that was put in a Southern Illinois creek at least a year ago.
 But he grabbed a 22-pound adult female instead.
-This raised hopes for those trying to protect the creature.
-It hadn't been spotted in the area for three decades.
+This raised hopes for those trying to protect a creature that hadn't been spotted in the area for three decades.

 Chris Phillips made the discovery.
-He works at the Illinois Natural History Survey.
-He is a herpetologist.
+He is an Illinois Natural History Survey herpetologist.
 The turtle he found was at least 18 years old.
-He called his discovery a "move in the right direction.”
-This is in the effort to save the state-endangered species.
+He called his discovery a "move in the right direction" in the effort to save the state-endangered species.

 The discovery was chronicled in an article in this month's Southeastern Naturalist.
 It was co-authored by Ethan Kessler.
-He is a graduate student.
-He is studying natural resources and environmental sciences.
-He goes to the University of Illinois.
+He is a graduate student of natural resources and environmental sciences at the University of Illinois.

 "It gives us hope that reproduction is happening," Kessler said.

-Both Kessler and Phillips aren't quite sure what exactly the find says about these secretive creatures.
+Still, both Kessler and Phillips aren't quite sure what exactly the find says about these secretive creatures.
 The creatures have been around for millions of years.
 This particular turtle was living in Union County's Clear Creek.
-Scientists have been releasing turtles there.
-No wild alligator turtles had been found in Illinois since 1984.
+Scientists have been releasing turtles there because no wild alligator turtles had been found in Illinois since 1984.

 "Maybe there is a hidden population we don't know about," Kessler said.
-He added that it's more likely that this turtle was just the last survivor of what was once a bigger population of turtles.
-Or, it could have been a hearty traveling turtle.
-It may have made its way up the Mississippi River.
+He added that it's more likely that this turtle was just the last survivor of what was once a bigger population of turtles or, it could have been a hearty traveling turtle that somehow made its way up the Mississippi River.

 However it got there, before it was found by Phillips it found at least one other turtle.
-The scientists know that because on the day Phillips reached down and grabbed the female turtle he thought he was reaching down for a smaller male turtle.
-It was wearing a radio transmitter ever since scientists released it into the same creek at least a year ago.
+The scientists know that because on the day Phillips reached down and grabbed the female turtle he thought he was reaching down for a smaller male turtle that has been wearing a radio transmitter ever since scientists released it into the same creek at least a year ago.